We are excited to learn of your interest in joining Augsburg!

-- Retake the TOEFL, IELTS, SAT, or ACT and meet our minimum score requirements
+- Retake the TOEFL, IELTS, SAT or ACT and meet our minimum score

-- Attended and successfully pass the required level of Intensive English language training at one of our partner programs:
+- Attend and successfully pass the required level of Intensive English language training at one of our partner programs:

-- Global Language Institute- complete the mastery level and faculty recommendation.
+- Global Language Institute – successful completion of the mastery level and faculty recommendation

 - Minnesota English Language Program